Ngwangshalom/MrNgwang-AI-Robot/README.md

 To use the bot, simply send a message with `!gpt` command followed by your prompt.
 For example:

-`!gpt What is the meaning of life?`
+`shalom What is the meaning of life?`

 The bot only responds to messages that are received by you, not sent.